Menu

 Lenders may be hesitant to approve a remortgage when they know you’re planning extensive alterations to the property structure.

-There are other considerations for remortgaging as there are more fees involved than meet the eye.
-First, you need to find the right deal, which is trickier than you’d imagine.
+There are other considerations for remortgaging, as more fees are involved than meet the eye.
+First, you need to find the right deal, trickier than you’d imagine.
 Most people will use comparison sites to find the best deals.
-The thing is, the best isn’t really the best if you go by interest rates alone.
+The thing is, the best isn’t the best if you go by interest rates alone.

-The arrangement fees are stacked against you on comparison Best Buy tables.
+The arrangement fees are stacked against you in comparison to Best Buy tables.
 Lenders know people want low-interest rates, so they’ve effectively rigged the best deal sites with low interest rates and pushed their profits into arrangement fees instead.

-Once you find a remortgage deal with a decent interest rate and low fees, you’ve then hoops to jump through to be approved.
-Affordability checks will always be a factor as lenders are required to make sure you can afford the monthly repayments across the entire term of the loan.
+Once you find a remortgage deal with a decent interest rate and low fees, you’ll have to jump through hoops to be approved.
+Affordability checks will always be a factor, as lenders are required to ensure you can afford the monthly repayments across the entire term of the loan.

 For those over the age of 55, you’d likely only be considered for a mortgage deal that would be repaid before you retire.
-If you need to borrow into your retirement years, that’s when equity release for home improvements may be your better option as it lets you borrow for life with no requirement to make monthly repayments.
+If you need to borrow in your retirement years, equity release for home improvements may be a better option as it lets you borrow for life with no requirement to make monthly repayments.

-There is, however, plenty of equity release providers that will allow you to repay some of the capital each year to lower the interest payable on lifetime mortgages.
+However, many equity release providers will allow you to repay some of the capital each year, which can help lower the interest payable on lifetime mortgages.

 Another aspect of equity release that can be beneficial over remortgaging is the ability to raise finance without a credit check.
 Not all equity release providers require credit checking, instead having ID verifications for legal requirements as they don’t need to verify your creditworthiness because they don’t need you to repay the loan.